-IV&V has observed the agencies and project team working remotely and effectively through touchpoints, workshops, and office hours.
-Agencies engaged with the project on activities associated with both CMS Wave and Central Wave.
-In November, agencies or select agencies participated in Training Liaison Preparation Sessions, Training Liaison Preparation Office Hours, Model Office for Super User, Interface Connectivity Testing (Cycle 1), and Reporting Workshops.
+IV&V observed that the project reduced MRW tasks in December to accommodate the holiday schedule.
+Agencies and the Project Team worked remotely and effectively through touchpoints that focused on ongoing MRW tasks with limited new MRW activity.
+Agencies continued to engage with the project on activities associated with both CMS Wave and Central Wave.
+In December, agencies or select agencies continued to participate in Interface Connectivity Testing and Reporting Workshops.
 IV&V observed the project capturing agency questions and input and leveraging project management processes and tools to resolve or monitor any resulting action items, risks, or issues.
-RCs continued to schedule additional sessions, when needed, with agencies and the project team to work through barriers to completing MRW tasks.